-PRIMEX provides certain property and liability insurance coverage to member towns, cities, and other qualified political subdivisions of New Hampshire.
-As a member of PRIMEX, the County shares in contributing to the cost of and receiving benefit from a self-insured pooled risk management program.
-The program includes a Self Insured Retention Fund from which is paid up to \$500,000 for each and every covered property, crime and/or liability loss that exceeds \$1,000.
+The Trust provides certain property and liability insurance coverage to member towns, cities, and other qualified political subdivisions of New Hampshire.
+As a member of the Trust, the County shares in contributing to the cost of and receiving benefit from a self-insured pooled risk management program.
+The program includes a Self-Insured Retention Fund from which is paid up to \$500,000 for each and every covered property, crime and/or liability loss that exceeds \$1,000, up to an aggregate of \$5,000,000.
+Each property loss is subject to a \$1,000 deductible.
+All losses over the aggregate are covered by insurance policies.